JonasGroeger/jetbrains-ppa/README.md

 If you want to build binary packages (`.deb` files), look for `debuild` in `build` and remove the `-S` flag.

-# Continuous Delivery

-Since outdated packages are a pain, [a TravisCI job with scheduled builds has been created](LINK).
-It:

-1. Checks daily (TravisCI CronJob) for new package versions (Jetbrains API)
-2. Checks if the version on Launchpad is older
-3. If it is, the package is updated, build and pushed to Launchpad
-4. The package is copied to all other distributions

-Step 4 sucks a little bit: Launchpad is slow and sometimes we have to wait for a complete build there for 1-2 hours.
-Only then the binaries are ready to be copied.
-This is why when there is a new version of a package, it will not actually be copied in step 4 since the binaries are not built yet.
-We could stall the TravisCI build to wait but we'll face timeout problems.
-The result is that it might take one additional run (aka. one more day) to also copy the packages to other distributions.

 # Why this was written